Davit Guramishvili: Biography

 Born in the village of Gorisubani into the Georgian princely (tavadi) family of Guramishvili (a branch of the greater Amilakhvari house), Davit Guramishvili spent his early years in his patrimonial estate near Saguramo.
-As an eighteen-year-old he took part in the battle of Zedavela, which resulted in the defeat of King Vakhtang VI of Kartli at the hands of Ottoman army, Dagestani clansmen and renegade Georgians that plunged Georgia into complete anarchy.
+As an eighteen-year-old he took part in the battle of Zedavela, which resulted in the defeat of King Vakhtang VI at the hands of Ottoman army, Dagestani clansmen and renegade Georgians that plunged Georgia into complete anarchy.
 This period is chronicled in several sections of Guramishvili's Davitiani (დავითიანი) conventionally called Georgia’s Afflictions (ქართლის ჭირი).

 In 1727/8 Guramishvili was snatched from his bride by the marauding tribesmen from Dagestan and spent several months in captivity before he managed to escape and make his way on foot to the north.
 Through the pathless mountains, he continued his way into the Terek Valley where he encountered a Cossack station.
 From there, headed for Moscow and joined King Vakhtang VI's entourage in their Russian exile.
 The sincere and vivid account of his imprisonment, his despair and attempts to escape, and his religious solace form the next twenty-five poems of his collection.